JanssenProject/jans/docs/admin/auth-server/endpoints/end-session.md

 ### Interception Scripts

-Response from userinfo can be further customized using [end session](../../developer/scripts/end-session.md) interception script.
+Response from end session endpoint can be further customized using [end session](../../developer/scripts/end-session.md) interception script.

 This script can be used to customize the HTML response generated from end session endpoint.